DHBW-sWIm/plugin-template/README.md

 For the sake of this tutorial, it is assumed that you have a shell (or cmd on Windows) in the directory of this cloned repository.
 In all following command lines, it is assumed that you are not in any subdirectory.
 If `/` is used leading a path, it is assumed that this means the directory of this cloned repository and not your systems root directory.

-Code lines beginning with `$` are commands to bre run in a shell like bash.
+Code lines beginning with `$` are commands to be run in a shell like bash.
 If you do not have a bash shell installed on your system, and also do not have the git bash installed, you need to perform some tasks manually.
+Code lines beginning with `PS>` are to be run in the Windows Powershell.

 * DO NOT PANIC!

 * Clone the repository and read this file

-* Install composer as illustrated [here.](https://getcomposer.org/doc/00-intro.md)

-* The file `version.php` **does not need to be edited**.
-  If a module with the same version number is installed, Moodle deletes the old version and installs the newly uploaded module.
-  **This prevents databse errors and is the preferred way for development.**

 * Pick a name for your module (e.g. "mysupercoolmodname").
   The module name MUST be lower case and can't contain underscores.
 You should check the [CVS contrib](http://cvs.moodle.org/contrib/plugins/mod/) to make sure that your name is not already used by an other module.
 Registering the plugin name @ [http://moodle.org/plugins](http://moodle.org/plugins) will secure it for you.